 - The degree to which OEBC can reasonably be assured that the requested accommodation would not significantly and/or negatively impact the security, integrity, and validity of the exam.

-- The degree to which the requested accommodation can be shown to not interfere with OEBC’s duty to deliver a legally valid and defensible entry to practice exam by ensuring a reliable and fair exam that assesses whether or not a candidate has the abilities, knowledge and skills to conduct safe, effective, independent optometry practice.
+- The degree to which the requested accommodation can be shown to not interfere with OEBC’s duty to deliver a legally valid and defensible entry-to-practice exam by ensuring a reliable and fair exam that assesses whether or not a candidate possesses the abilities, knowledge and skills to conduct safe, effective, independent optometry practice.